keeneyetact/retroBoard/README.md

   and is only useful for Kubernetes deployments.
 - The backend hostname is now configurable on the nginx config on the frontend.
 - Replaced all occurences of `withRouter` by `useHistory` and `useParams`
+- Added CI/CD support with Travis
+- Auto-deployment of Docker images to Docker Hub

 ### Version 2.1.4